On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Introduction

+We briefly discuss the idea behind the proof in the logarithmic case.
+We do not expect that we can always make the uniformizer direction ``log-dominant".
+Instead, we expect a dichotomy: \begin{itemize} \item if the uniformizer direction is log-dominant, we are good anyway; \item if the uniformizer direction is not log-dominant, we expect that, after a large tame base change to $K_n = K(\pi_K^{1/n})$ and then a generic rotation for $K_n$ as in Step II, $b(L'_n / K'_n) = n b_\log(L/K)$ and the uniformizer direction is \emph{non-log}-dominant.
+Here the multiple $n$ comes from the normalization; the key is that after the followed-up generic rotation, the nonlog ramification break is one less than the log ramification break. \end{itemize} Thus, we can always deduce that $n \cdot \Swan(\rho) \in \ZZ$ for $n \gg 0$ and $p \nmid n$.
+Taking two coprime numbers $n_1$ and $n_2$ will imply that $\Swan(\rho)$ itself is an integer.

+We now come back to real life and discuss where the na\"ive approach fails and how we fix it.

-Unfortunately, this proof fails because the desired homomorphism $\psi$ \emph{never} exists, as we cannot make $\psi(p) = p$ and $\psi(\pi_K) = \pi_K + \delta_0$ happen at the same time.
+(1) The first thing to notice is that the desired homomorphism $\psi$ \emph{never} exists, as we cannot make $\psi(p) = p$ and $\psi(\pi_K) = \pi_K + \delta_0$ happen at the same time.
 As a salvage, we take $\psi$ to be a function, which becomes a homomorphism if we modulo the ideal $I_K = p (\delta_0 /\pi_K, \serie{\delta_}m)$ (Proposition~\ref{P:psi-almost-hom}).
 When $K$ is absolutely unramified or, in other words, $v_K(p) = 1$, this condition is significantly weakened.
 This is the only hindrance to extend our main result to the absolutely unramified and non-logarithmic case (see also Remark~\ref{R:beta_K=1-evil}).